Respiratory Therapy Degrees and Careers

 An Associate Degree in Respiratory Therapy is a great starting point for those interested in health sciences.

 Respiratory therapist education includes knowledge of the scientific principles, cardiopulmonary physiology, and biomedical technology.
-Respiratory therapy education trains students to effectively assess, educate, and treat patients with cardiopulmonary disorders.
+Students in respiratory therapy train to effectively assess, educate, and treat patients with cardiopulmonary disorders.

 Respiratory therapists are able to successfully develop and implement effective care plans, protocols, and disease management programs.
-Respiratory therapists are required to practice under supervision of a physician yet are able to exercise considerable autonomous judgment when providing respiratory therapy to patients.
+They are required to practice under supervision of a physician yet are able to exercise considerable autonomous judgment when providing respiratory therapy to patients.

 Earning an Associate Degree in Respiratory Therapy can set one on a successful career path and prepare for further education and certification.